 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Heart transplant surgery is an open heart surgery during which medical team consisting cardiologist and other doctors perform a heart transplantation for people whose own hearts are severely weakened by heart diseases.
-Those heart diseases may include congestive heart failures, repeating heart attacks and other heart failure symptoms.
+Heart transplant surgery is an open-heart surgery during the surgeons perform heart transplantation for the patient’s who have hearts that are severely weakened by heart diseases.
+These heart diseases can be congestive heart failures, repeating heart attacks, and other heart failure symptoms.

-Heart transplant procedure is a costly one and as long as it is not funded by public or private health insurance – unaffordable for most of the potential patients.
-For this reason, more and more people decide to undergo heart transplant surgery abroad, where the price of this heart surgery is much lower.
+Heart transplant operation is an expensive procedure and if it is not covered by public or private health insurance, it is unaffordable for many patients.
+Therefore, many patients choose to undergo heart transplant operations abroad, where the price is more affordable.

-A heart transplant is a serious, often dangerous open heart surgery and is not a solution to all heart diseases.
+The heart transplant operation is a serious, often a risky surgery and it is not the solution to all heart diseases.
 Heart transplantation is recommended only when successive heart failures lead to severe heart disability and it is known that it will not continue to function for long.
-Additionally, cardiologists need to estimate whether a patient will survive a heart transplant procedure.
+Also, by the cardiologists, it is assessed whether a patient would survive a heart transplant operation or not.

-Candidates for heart transplant surgery need to undergo a series of tests, through which doctors will find out if the heart transplant procedure is safe for them.
-Additionally, medical team who will perform heart transplantation searches for cancer cells since cancer makes this open heart surgery impossible.
+Before the operation, the patients must undergo several tests, with the results of these tests, the doctors would decide if the heart transplant surgery is safe for them.
+Also, cancer cells are searched by the medical team who will perform heart transplantation operation since cancer makes this surgery impossible.

-In order to perform a heart transplant surgery, there is a need for a heart donor with compatible blood group.
+To perform a heart transplant operation, a heart donor with a compatible blood group is required.
 Heart donors are usually people with brain death, who themselves or whose families agreed for heart transplantation.
-Since there are more heart transplant patients than potential heart donors, some patients are unable to find a proper heart transplant in time.
+Some patients experience difficulties finding a suitable heart transplant in the time since there are more heart transplant patients than potential heart donors.

-The heart transplant procedure has usually three stages.
+The heart transplant operation is performed in three stages.

-In the first stage of heart transplantation, a cardiologist together with medical team removes the heart from heart donor’s body.
-Then, a heart transplant needs to be transplanted within hours from removal and be kept on ice until the last phase starts.
+During the first stage of heart transplantation surgery, a cardiologist along with medical team removes the heart from the donor’s body.
+After the heart transplant operation needs to be performed within hours from removal and the heart needs to be kept on ice until the last stage begins.

-In the second stage of heart transplant surgery, cardiologist removes the old heart from heart transplant patient’s body and plugs the patient to a machine which functions as a heart until the heart transplantation process is finished.
+During the second stage of heart transplant operation, the surgeon removes the old heart from the patient’s body and plugs the patient to a machine that functions as a heart until the heart transplantation process is finished.

-In the third, last stage, doctors place heart from the heart donor into heart transplant patient’s body and connect it with the blood circulation system.
-Then, the operation site is closed and this hard, although quite simple, open heart surgery is finished.
+In the third stage, which is the last stage of the procedure, the surgeons place the heart from the heart donor into the heart transplant patient's body and connect it with the blood circulation system.
+After, the incision site is closed, and the operation is completed.

 Up to a case